neutrinomuon/PyIntegral/README.md

 conda install -c neutrinomuon pyintegralall
 </code>
 </pre>
-OBS.: Linux and OS-X pre-compilation in conda.
+OBS.: Linux, OS-X ad Windows pre-compilations available in conda.

 You can also clone the repository and install by yourself in your machine:
 <pre>